mh-embed/drone-devcontainer/README.md

 ```bash
 ./drone_start.sh
 ```

-### For New Docker Users (If you've used docker before, ignore this)
 4. When there is a new version of the image available, run
 ```
 ./drone_clean.sh
 ```
 and then start the dev container following step 3.

-5. By default, ONLY data in /embed/ directory will be saved in a permanent volume in docker.
+5. By default, ONLY data in /embed/ directory (inside the container) will be saved in a permanent volume in docker.
 Changes in other parts of the system will NOT be saved.
 If your program needs another package, email or @me on Slack and I will update the images within 24 hrs.
 Please follow step 3 and 4 to use updated images.

 ## Build
 1. Head to the dev/ directory